 Citi Double Cash: $38 cash back

-If you’re diligent about making your grocery purchases at approved supermarkets, it’s going to be hard for the Double Cash card to outperform the Blue Cash Preferred on a monthly basis.
-But when you factor in Amex’s $95 annual fee, things could tilt the Double Cash’s way depending on your spending mix.
+If you’re diligent about making your food purchases at approved supermarkets, it’s going to be hard for the Double Cash card to outperform the Blue Cash Preferred on a monthly basis.
+But when you factor in Amex’s $95 annual fee (see rates and fees), things could tilt the Double Cash’s way depending on your spending mix.

 If possible, utilizing the Amex card for 3% and 6% category purchases while also using the Double Cash for all other purchases would be the ideal way to earn maximum cash back.